 As long as he spends out of the team, whenever he returns he fits like a shoe.
-Guardiola would do well to keep him around but may have to offer him more game time.
+Guardiola should to keep him around but may have to offer him more game time.
 Pushed up the pitch and looked good.

 Fernandinho – 8

-Another good night out for the ageless midfielder who is having an impressive run of performances.
-He controlled the midfield against his old club.
-Guardiola took him off with 15 minutes to go in order to rest his legs for the weekend.
+Another good night out for the ageless midfielder who is having an great run of performances.
+He controlled the midfield against his old club — Guardiola took him off with 15 minutes to go in order to rest his legs for the weekend.

 David Silva – 8

-Is he really 32 years old?
+Is he really 32?
 He opened the scoring for City and couldn’t miss his chance.
 Almost won a penalty after a nice run in the box, then did win a penalty.
-Effortless, elegant — he’s a pleasure to watch.
+Effortless, elegant — a pleasure to watch.

 Bernardo Silva – 7